TritonDataCenter/triton-prometheus/README.md

 config processing step to create the final prometheus config.
 At the time of writing this is to allow handling an optional "cmon_domain" config var for which the fallback default requires some processing (querying CNS for the appropriate DNS zone).
-The process is:
+The basic process is:

-1. config-agent runs to fill out "/data/prometheus/etc/service-data.json"
+1. config-agent runs to fill out "/data/prometheus/etc/sapi-inst-data.json"
-2. The config-agent `post_cmd` runs `/opt/triton/prometheus/bin/prometheus-configure`
+2. The config-agent `post_cmd` runs
-   to create the final `/data/prometheus/etc/prometheus.yml` and restart prometheus if changed.
+   `/opt/triton/prometheus/bin/prometheus-configure` to create the final `/data/prometheus/etc/prometheus.yml` and enable/restart/clear prometheus,
+   if changed.
+In addition, on *reprovision*, "sapi-inst-data.json" might already exist because it is on a delegate dataset.
+Therefore, "boot/setup.sh" will also call `prometheus-configure`.

 # SAPI Configuration